Lepton flavor violating decay of true muonium: $\boldsymbol{(\mu^+ \mu^-) \to \mu^\pm e^\mp}$: Introduction

 In this study, we focus on true muonium (hereafter abbreviated as TM in the text and $(\mu^+ \mu^-)$ in the reaction equations), also known as dimuonium, a bound state of a negatively charged muon and a positively charged muon.
 Specifically, we consider the two-body decay

 as illustrated in Fig.\ref{fig:diagram}.
 This process offers a clean experimental signature: two energetic, oppositely charged leptons in the final state, allowing for full kinematic reconstruction.
 Moreover, being a purely leptonic process, it is free from hadronic uncertainties, enabling precise comparison between theoretical predictions and experimental measurements.
 The discovery of the TM CLFV decay, when combined with the analysis of relevant CLFV processes, e.g., $\mu^+ \mu^- \to \mu^\pm e^\mp$ at collider facilities, $\mu \to e \gamma$, etc., sheds light on the ultra-violet structure responsible for CLFV interactions.
+Investigating the CLFV decay of TM in a non-vacuum environment or under external magnetic fields may provide access to information that cannot be obtained from collider-based processes such as $\mu^+ e^- \to \mu^+ \mu^-$.
+For instance, previous studies on analogous bound-state systems have suggested that examining the magnetic-field dependence of the muonium–antimuonium conversion rate can offer insights into the new physics mechanisms responsible for such processes~\cite{Horikawa:1995ae, Hou:1995np}.

 TM is a purely quantum electrodynamic system whose existence was theoretically predicted long ago.
 However, it has not yet been directly observed in experiments.
 Several experimental groups have initiated or proposed searches for TM.
 The Heavy Photon Search (HPS) Collaboration~\cite{Banburski:2012tk} is advancing a fixed-target experiment to search for TM, while the DIRAC experiment at CERN has discussed its potential observation in future upgrade phases~\cite{Chliapnikov:1987121}.
 Recent theoretical studies have also indicated that TM could be produced and detected via ultra-relativistic heavy-ion collisions at the Large Hadron Collider (LHC)~\cite{Bertulani:2023nch}.
 In addition, exploratory strategies have been proposed involving Belle II and LHCb~\cite{Gargiulo:2025pmu, CidVidal:2019qub}.
 With continued experimental progress, TM may be observed within the coming decades, opening new possibilities for precision spectroscopy and new physics searches.
 Future high-luminosity $e^+e^-$ or $\mu^+\mu^-$ colliders may provide environments for copious TM production~\cite{Fox:2021mdn}.
 Furthermore, alternative approaches to generate and detect TM by combining low-energy positive and negative muons without relying on beam collisions are also under consideration~\cite{Itahashi:2015fra,Itahashi:2017gpe}.